-- In the course we treat these terms as synonyms - But for the theoretical DS community the two terms refer to very similar but not identical problems - Agreement problem: a single process has the initial value - Consensus problem: all processes have an initial value - We'll examine in details three consensus algorithms - 1.
-Paxos - 2.
+- In the course we treat these terms as synonyms - But for the theoretical DS community the two terms refer to very similar but not identical problems - Agreement problem: a single process has the initial value - Consensus problem: all processes have an initial value - We'll consider 3 consensus algorithms - 1.
+Paxos (only overview) - 2.
 Raft - 3.
-Byzantine generals - The first two are consensus problems, the last is an agreement problem (see the original algorithm by Lamport) - Let us first examine the necessary conditions for consensus and the FLP impossibility result
+Byzantine generals - The first two focuns on consensus, the last on agreement (see original algorithm by Lamport) - Let us first examine the necessary conditions for consensus and the FLP impossibility result